-In US fasteners, a dash should be used to seperate the diameter and thread count (if there is a thead count), while an x is used to seperate them from the length.
+In US fasteners, a dash should be used to separate the diameter and thread count (if there is a thread count), while an x is used to seperate them from the length.
 A double quote (") may or may not be present to indicate the measurement is in inches.
 A number sign (#) indicates a numeric diameter used with smaller screws.
 Dropping the number sign for these sizes should be avoided as it can easily result in confusion between US and Metric sizes.

 In Metric fasteners, an x is used to seperate each of the parts of the size.
-Each part (including the thread pitch) is a measurement in millimeters, so each may be followed by the abreviation mm.
+Each part (including the thread pitch) is a measurement in millimeters, so each may be followed by the abbreviation mm.
 Often this is left off from the thread pitch.
 Sometimes it is also left off of the other parts of the size.
 This should be avoided as it can lead to confusion with US fastener sizes.
 To shorten metric sizes many people use a capital M in front of the diameter, and then leave the units off of the other parts of the size.
-This method results in a shortended size that is still clearly a metric size.
+This method results in a shortened size that is still clearly a metric size.